Skip to main content

 HTTP kernel

-The incoming request is then sent to the HTTP kernel (Illuminate\Foundation\Http\Kernel), which is processed via the handleRequest method on the application instance.
+Next, the incoming request is sent to the HTTP kernel (Illuminate\Foundation\Http\Kernel).
+The request is handled using the application instance’s handleRequest method.
 The HTTP kernel defines an array of bootstrappers that run before the request is executed.
-These bootstrappers: The HTTP kernel is also responsible for passing the request through the application’s middleware stack.
-These middlewares handle reading and writing the HTTP session, determining whether the application is in maintenance mode, verifying the CSRF token, and more.
-The method signature for the HTTP kernel’s handle method is simple: it receives a Request and returns a Response.
-Think of the kernel as a big black box that represents your entire application — feed it HTTP requests and it returns HTTP responses.
+These bootstrappers perform the following: The HTTP kernel is also responsible for passing the request through the application’s middleware stack.
+These middleware handle reading and writing the HTTP session, determining whether the application is in maintenance mode, verifying the CSRF token, and more.
+The signature of the HTTP kernel’s handle method is simple: it receives a Request and returns a Response.
+Think of the kernel as a big black box that represents your entire application.
+Feed it HTTP requests and it will return HTTP responses.

 Service providers